 then overtime pay is part of normal pay and should be reflected in holiday pay (paragraph 47 of the decision).

 They concluded that national courts must interpret national laws in conformity with the WTD.
-This meant that that holiday pay should not be less than normal pay.
+This meant that holiday pay should not be less than normal pay.
 However, they are not required to interpret national law to provide that overtime pay must be included unless the requirements of paragraph 47 were satisfied.

 Does this decision mean that voluntary overtime payments should not be included in holiday pay?